Updated 13th Jan 2026

 Tips for pet parents

 So you’ve successfully planned a dog-friendly day out in Hobart, and you’ve got an epic walk planned to soak up the surrounding scenery.
-To keep your pooch happy when you’re both at home and on holiday, explore our tips below.
+To keep your dog happy when you’re both at home and on holiday, explore our tips below.

 - Check beach restrictions.
 Beach rules in and around Hobart change depending on the time of year, and time of day.
-So always double check before entering with your dog, and letting them off the leash.
+So always check before entering with your dog, and letting them off the leash.

 - Explore local parks.
 Hobart is known for its natural beauty, so be sure to explore outside of the city for its stunning parks where dogs are allowed to roam both on and off the leash, depending on the area’s rules.

 - Plan ahead for your holiday.
 So what about when the time comes to take a trip away?
 Well as vets agree pets are happiest at home, why not consider welcoming a Hobart pet sitter?
-In exchange for a place to stay, your pooch could be staying happy at home with loving pet care from a verified sitter during your next trip.
+In exchange for a place to stay, your pup could be staying happy at home with loving pet care from a verified sitter during your next trip.
 Click below to find out how it works

 How to connect with pet sitters in Hobart